Addaitya/movement/docs/source/user_guide/napari_plugin.md

 ## Load the poses dataset

-Now you are ready to load some pose tracks over your chosen background layer.
+Now you are ready to load some motion tracks over your chosen background layer.

-On the right-hand side of the window you should see an expanded `Load poses` menu.
-To load some pose data in napari:
+On the right-hand side of the window you should see an expanded `Load data` menu.
+To load some `movement` data in napari:
 1. Select the `source software` from the dropdown menu.
 2. Set the `fps`  (frames per second) of the video the pose data refers to.
 Note this will only affect the units of the time variable shown when hovering over a keypoint.
 If the fps is not known, you can set it to 1, which will effectively make the time variable equal to the frame number.
 3. Select the file containing the predicted poses.
 The path can be directly pasted or you can use the file browser button.